-FIG. 4.
-Simulated van der Waals explosion in the x-z plane of a 1D cluster of Rydberg atoms (white spheres represent the initial positions of the Rydberg atoms, and black spheres indicate the positions after $60 \,\mu$ s).
-Each segment (black and white) of the trajectories corresponds to $5 \,\mu$ s.
+FIG. 4: Simulated van der Waals explosion in the x - z plane of a 1D cluster of Rydberg atoms (white spheres represent the initial positions of the Rydberg atoms, and black spheres indicate the positions after 60 $\mu$ s).
+Each segment (black and white) of the trajectories corresponds to 5 $\mu$ s.

-Figure 3(b) also shows the results of a numerical simulation of the van der Waals explosion (see Fig. 4), which includes the van der Waals repulsion, the thermal motion of the atoms, and the Coulomb repulsion after field ionization, which acts during the ≈ 10 - μ s time-of-flight towards the channeltron (it does not, however, include details of the accelerating fields and the geometry of the apparatus and channeltron).
-In our simulations the nuclear motion is treated classically with an adiabatic evolution of the electronic states and neglecting all nonadiabatic couplings [30].
-The creation of the clusters is simulated by placing Rydberg atoms at a distance r{fac} with a probability weighted by the square of the Rabi frequency that varies perpendicularly to the x direction.
-The constraint in the interparticle distance together with the spatially varying excitation probability gives rise to quasi-1D clusters that grow close to the x axis with small (of the order of the width of the 420-nm beam) and randomly distributed radial separations from it.
-For long expansion times of the clusters, Fig. 3(b)shows excellent agreement between the experiment and the numerical simulation without any adjustable parameters.
-Below 200 μ s the simulation slightly overestimates the effect of the Coulomb explosion, which may be due to our incomplete knowledge of the exact trajectories of the individual ions.
-In the simulation a linear acceleration due to a perfectly homogeneous electric field along the x axis was assumed, which is probably not an accurate representation given the geometry shown in Fig. 1 (these deviations will be investigated in detail in future work).
-The simulation also reveals that the deviation of the clusters from a perfect 1D configuration leads to a smaller expansion (by about a factor of 2) in the x direction than in the radial directions.
-For hypothetical radial beam widths smaller than around $2 \mu m$, by contrast, the simulations show a larger expansion along the x axis.
+Fig. 3 (b) also shows the results of a numerical simulation of our experiment (see Fig. 4), which includes the van der Waals repulsion, the thermal motion of the atoms and the Coulomb repulsion after field ionization, which acts during the $\approx 10 \,\mu s$ time-of-flight towards the channeltron.
+The creation of the clusters is simulated by placing Rydberg atoms at a distance $r{fac}$ with a probability weighted by the square of the Rabi frequency (since for our experimental parameters the excitation process is incoherent [28]) that varies perpendicularly to the xdirection.
+The constraint in the interparticle distance together with the spatially varying excitation probability gives rise to quasi-1D clusters that grow close to the x-axis with small (of the order of the width of the 420 nmbeam) and randomly distributed radial separations from it.
+In our simulations the nuclear motion is treated classically with an adiabatic evolution of the electronic states and neglecting all nonadiabatic couplings [29].
+For long expansion times of the clusters, Fig.3 (b) shows excellent agreement between the experiment and the numerical simulation without any adjustable parameters.
+Below $200 \,\mu s$ the simulation slightly overestimates the effect of the Coulomb explosion, which may be due to our incomplete knowledge of the exact trajectories of the individual ions.
+In the simulation a linear acceleration due to a perfectly homogeneous electric field along the x-axis was assumed, which is probably not an accurate representation given the geometry shown in Fig. 1 (these deviations will be investigated in detail in future work).
+The simulation also reveals that the deviation of the clusters from a perfect 1D configuration leads to a smaller expansion (by about a factor of 2) in the x-direction than in the radial directions.
+For hypothetical radial beam widths smaller than around $2\,\mu m$ , by contrast, the simulations show a larger expansion along the x-axis.

 In summary, we have measured the mechanical effect in real space of the vdW interaction between Rydberg atoms excited at close range.
 These measurements were made possible by interpreting the arrival time distributions of ions at the channeltron after field ionization of the Rydberg clusters.
 Our observations indicate that the facilitated creation of Rydberg excitations at large values of the detuning, which leads to small separations between the excited atoms and hence to a large interaction energy, makes it possible to observe the van der Waals repulsion even in magneto-optical traps, without the need to go to lower temperatures such as those commonly reached in Bose-Einstein condensation.
-While the present experiment, which projects the 3D Rydberg cloud onto a single time dimension, cannot observe details of the vdW interaction, that resolution can be achieved in future experiments with twodimensional (2D) or three-dimensional (3D) resolution based on large area imaging, precise multihit timing information, and high detection rates, such as in the helium BEC experiment [31].
+Whilst the present experiment, which projects the 3D Rydberg cloud onto a single time dimension, cannot observe details of the vdW interaction, that resolution can be achieved in future experiments with 2D or 3D resolution based on large area imaging, precise multi-hit timing information and high detection rates, such as in the helium BEC experiment [30].
 Also, the Rydberg atoms accelerated as shown above could be used for controlled collision experiments.
-Finally, our results demonstrate the intrinsic mechanical instability of offresonantly excited Rydberg gases, which has implications for proposed applications in quantum computation and quantum simulation [32].
+Finally, our results demonstrate the intrinsic mechanical instability of off-resonantly excited Rydberg gases, which has implications for proposed applications in quantum computation and quantum simulation [31].

-We acknowledge support by the European Union H2020 FET Proactive project RySQ (Grant No. 640378) and the EU Marie Curie ITN COHERENCE.
+We acknowledge support by the European Union H2020 FET Proactive project RySQ (grant N. 640378) and the EU Marie Curie ITN COHERENCE.